 Contact Mary Jane Rogan to discuss custom trainings or personal MI skills coaching.

-Due to Covid, I am currently conducting only virtual trainings using the Zoom platform.
+Due to Covid, I am scheduling workshops as requested (face-to-face or using the Zoom platform).

 Introduction to Motivational Interviewing: Level 1.